Open Problems in Mathematics

 Open Problems in Mathematics is a book, edited by John Forbes Nash Jr. and Michael Th.
 Rassias, published in 2016 by Springer (ISBN 978-3-319-32160-8).
 The book consists of seventeen expository articles, written by outstanding researchers, on some of the central open problems in the field of mathematics.
 The book also features an Introduction on John Nash: Theorems and Ideas, by Mikhail Leonidovich Gromov.
 According to the editors’ Preface, each article is devoted to one open problem or a “constellation of related problems”.

 Choice of problems

 Nash and Rassias write in the preface of the book that the open problems presented “were chosen for a variety of reasons.
-Some were chosen for their undoubtable importance and applicability, others because they constitute intriguing curiosities which remain unexplained mysteries on the basis of current knowledge and techniques, and some for more emotional reasons.
+Some were chosen for their undoubtedly importance and applicability, others because they constitute intriguing curiosities which remain unexplained mysteries on the basis of current knowledge and techniques, and some for more emotional reasons.
 Additionally, the attribute of a problem having a somewhat vintage flavor was also influential” in their decision process.